 At Animal Medical Center, the safety and comfort of our patients is our primary concern, for all dental procedures we will provide the following.

-- Pre-anesthetic examination of your pet includes a 12 point evaluation by one of our
+- Pre-anesthetic examination of your pet includes a 12 point evaluation by one of our Veterinarians.

-and electrolytes.
-Senior feline patients older than 10 years of age receive a thyroid screening
+- Pre-anesthetic blood testing on all patients including complete blood count (CBC), organ profile, and electrolytes.
+Senior feline patients older than 10 years of age receive a thyroid screening to check for hyperthyroidism.

-Intravenous fluid therapy in all cases tailored to electrolyte analysis.
+- Intravenous fluid therapy in all cases tailored to electrolyte analysis.

-- Multi-tiered approach to pain management (if needed) including,
+- Multi-tiered approach to pain management (if needed) including:

-Local nerve block
+- Local nerve block

 - Pre-operative nonsteroidal anti-inflammatory injection